 The Golf Courses

-The RSM Classic is conducted on two golf courses on the resort property.
+Two golf courses host the RSM Classic.
 Players will play their first two rounds on both the Seaside Course and the Plantation Course.
-After the field is cut to the Top 65 and ties, the remaining players will play the third and fourth rounds only on the Seaside Course.
+After the cut, the rest of the tournament is played on the Seaside Course.
 The PGA Tour only maintains ShotLink data on the Seaside Course, the tougher of the two.

 The Sea Island Golf Club and Resort was first developed in 1926 after Sea Island Company founder, Howard Coffin, purchased a former cotton plantation on Sea Island.
 Coffin loved the game of golf, and he brought in famed Australian amateur golfer and architect Walter Travis.
 Travis was a three time U.S. Amateur Tournament winner, and after his playing days he developed several private country clubs around the country.
 Travis employed classic Scottish Links styles to his golf courses, and is most famous for small “chocolate drop” mounds in the fairways and small, elevated greens.

 However, midway through the design of the first nine holes of the Plantation Course, Travis died unexpectedly.
 Not to be deterred, Coffin brought in another famous architect, Harry S. Colt (of Royal Portrush and Royal Liverpool fame), to finish Travis’s vision and complete the nine hole Plantation and the nine hole Seaside.
-Several other nine hole tracks were created in the decades that followed, including the Retreat and the Marshside.
+Several other nine hole tracks were created in the decades that followed.
+This included the Retreat and the Marshside.

 In 1977, Davis Love Jr. moved to Sea Island to become the head golf pro at the Sea Island Golf Club and Resort, bringing along his son – Davis Love III.
 The Love family grew up there and Love III career flourished.
 From his success, Love III was able to invest valuable resources in to the club to make it a top notch performance center, and he wielded significant influence on the resort.
 Sea Island is truly Davis Love III’s valhalla.